 - 1. Collaborating with the Academic Fieldwork Coordinator in the development of a program that provides the best opportunity for the implementation of theoretical concepts offered as part of the academic educational program and curriculum design. - 2.
 Preparing, maintaining, and sending to the Academic Fieldwork Coordinator current information regarding the facility.
-This includes: AOTA Fieldwork Data Form, additional fieldwork site information and/ or requirements, and student objectives for Level I and Level II Fieldwork rotations. - 3.
-Scheduling students in collaboration with the Academic Fieldwork Coordinator. - 4.
+This includes: AOTA Fieldwork Data Form, additional fieldwork site information and/or requirements, and student objectives for Level I and Level II Fieldwork rotations in collaboration with the AFWC.

+- 3. Scheduling students in collaboration with the Academic Fieldwork Coordinator. - 4.
 Establishing objectives in collaboration with the Academic Fieldwork Coordinator for the fieldwork experience and identifying the philosophy of the fieldwork facility. - 5.
-Providing protection of consumers of OT through proper supervision and role modeling for OT services. - 6.
+Providing protection of consumers of OT through proper supervision and role modeling for OT services.
+Ensure that the fieldwork educator to student ratio is not greater than a 1:2 fieldwork educator to student ratio per the Casper College Fieldwork Program Supervision Policy. - 6.
 Contributing to the evaluation of each student at midterm and completion of the fieldwork experience.
 For Level II fieldwork, the Fieldwork Educator will complete the Week 2 Progress Check In form, midterm evaluation, Week 6 Progress Check In form and final evaluation. - 7.
 Notifying the Academic Fieldwork Coordinator of any student who is requesting to withdraw from the fieldwork site. - 8.
 Providing regular and periodic supervision of students.
 Initially, supervision should be direct, then decrease to less direct supervision, as is appropriate for the setting, the severity of the client's condition, and the ability of the student. - 9.
 If there is not an occupational therapist on site, the Casper College OTA program will work with the facility to provide supervision of at least eight hours per week.
 A back-up professional person will be identified at the site to be available to the student.